ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/profile/_includes/index.md

 # Managing profiles

-A profile is a saved and locally named configuration of DB connection parameters.
+A profile is a named set of DB connection parameters stored in a configuration file in the local file system.
 With profiles, you can reuse data about DB location and authentication parameters, making a CLI call much shorter:

 - Calling the `scheme ls` command without a profile: